airslice/czml-writer-wiki/CZML/DistanceDisplayConditionValue.md

 # DistanceDisplayCondition (value)

-Indicates the visibility of an object based on the distance to the camera, specified as two values `[NearDistance, FarDistance]`.
+A value indicating the visibility of an object based on the distance to the camera, specified as two values `[NearDistance, FarDistance]`.
 If the array has two elements, the value is constant.
 If it has three or more elements, they are time-tagged samples arranged as `[Time, NearDistance, FarDistance, Time, NearDistance, FarDistance, ...]`, where Time is an ISO 8601 date and time string or seconds since epoch.

 **Type**: array